rdbhost/Rdb.Js/README.md

 * *$.loginAjax:* sends your email and password to server, gets list of roles and authcodes.

-* *$.loginOpenId enables logging users in via OpenID logins.
+* *$.loginOpenID enables logging users in via OpenID logins.
 This handles your users logging in to your app, not you logging in to your Rdbhost account.

 [see demo here](http://www.paginaswww.com/rdb/examples/openid-login.html)